Hailed by the press as a "...breathtaking" and "...stunning" pianist, Dmitri Novgorodsky began to play the piano at age five and was

 US residence, "as one of a small percentage of those who have risen to the top in their field of endeavor".

-WLFN Talent Showcase (Philadelphia); the Chazen Museum of Art in Madison, WI (in live broadcast solo recitals).
-Among the highlights
+and Taiwan.
+In the United States, he has performed at such venues as Carnegie Hall and Steinway Hall (New York City); the Kennedy Center; the WLFN Talent Showcase (Philadelphia); the Chazen Museum of Art in Madison, WI (in live broadcast solo recitals).
+Among

-Abroad Award); solo recital at the Kazakhstan's Kurmangazy National Conservatory of Music; collaborative performances at the Deià International Music Festival/Palau March Summer Concert series (August 2014) and a solo recital at the Conservatori Superior
+the highlights have been performances at the Center for Advanced Musical Research in Istanbul (sponsored through the US Departmentof State Artist Abroad Award); solo recital at Kazakhstan's Kurmangazy National Conservatory of Music; collaborative performances at the Deià International Music Festival/Palau March Summer Concert series (August 2014) and a solo recital at the Conservatori Superior

 One of the four chamber compositions by contemporary authors Mr. Novgorodsky has premiered - "Prophecy from 47 Ursae Majoris"